Midtown Park

 Current Stage: Concept Design and Public Engagement

-The Midtown Park project is in the Concept Design and Public Engagement phase.
-The City of St. Albert is actively seeking feedback on the proposed design to ensure that it meets the community's needs and expectations.
-This phase is crucial for refining the concept and gathering input from residents, businesses, and other stakeholders.
+The Midtown Park project has completed the Concept Design and Public Engagement phase.
+The City of St. Albert received feedback on the proposed design to ensure that it meets the community's needs and expectations.
+This phase was crucial for refining the concept and gathering input from residents, businesses, and other stakeholders.

 Key Activities in This Phase: